tomtclai/Instant-Lyrics/README.md

  - Free of charge, forever

 #### Install
+* Make sure to install Xcode 7
 * Build and run by opening the .xcodeproj file
-* You don't have to have a developer account to load apps to your device ([More info](http://bouk.co/blog/sideload-iphone/))
+* Problems?
+Email us: tom.instantlyrics@gmail.com

 #### Why is this not on the App store?
 Apple rejected this app because lyrics are usually copyrighted.
 I was asked to prove that I have rights to display any lyrics that could ever show up from a search query (turns out displaying those websites alone required rights).
-Unfortunately, there is nothing we could do about it at the moment.í²”.
+Unfortunately, there is nothing we could do about it at the moment.
+However, as of June 11, 2015, [you can now download this project and manually push it to your phone.](http://www.zdnet.com/article/with-xcode-7-you-can-freely-bypass-the-app-store-for-ios-apps/)

 #### Author
 * [tomtclai](https://github.com/tomtclai)